guillermooo/sublime-undocs/source/basic_concepts.rst

 Packages, Plugins, Resources and Other Things That May Not Make Sense to You Now
 ================================================================================

-Almost every aspect of Sublime Text can be tweaked, extended or customized.
-This is all you need to understand for now.
-Well, that and that this vast flexibility is the reason why you'll learn about so many configuration files: there simply must be a place to specify all your preferences.
+Almost every aspect of Sublime Text can be extended or customized.
+For now, this is all you need to understand.
+This vast flexibility is the reason why you will learn about so many configuration files: there simply must be a place to specify all your preferences.

 Among other things, you can modify the editor's behavior, add macros and snippets, extend menus... and even create whole new features --where *feature* means 'anything you can think of'.
 OK, right, there might be things you can't do, but you're definitely spoiled for choice.

-These configuration files are simple text files following a special structure or *format*: JSON predominates, but you'll find XML files and Python files too.
+All these configuration files we're referring to are simple text files following a special structure or *format*: JSON predominates, but you'll find some XML files, and Python files too for the more advanced extensibility options.

-In this guide, for brevity we refer collectively to all these disparate configuration files as *resources*.
+In this guide, for brevity, we refer collectively to all these disparate configuration files as *resources*.

 Sublime Text will look for resources inside the packages folder.
-To keep things tidy, the editor has a notion of a *package*, which is a folder containing resources that belong together (maybe they all help compose emails faster, write HTML efficiently, enhance the coding experience for C, Ruby, Go...).
+And what is a package, you ask?
+We'll talk at length about them, but the short version is that, to keep things tidy, the editor has a notion of a *package*, which is a folder containing resources that belong together (maybe they all help compose emails faster, write HTML efficiently, enhance the coding experience for C, Ruby, Go...).

 Textmate Compatibility